Skip to main content

 print(f" Read: {entry.entity_path}/{entry.key} (v{entry.version})")

-Filtering traces
+Filtering Traces

 traces = mem.adapter.list_traces(